 Deepfakes are synthetically generated images or videos in which a person in a media image or video is replaced with someone else’s likeness.

-Creating a false narrative using deepfakes can harm people’s trust in the media (which is already at an all-time low).11 This mistrust is dangerous for societies, considering mass media is still the number one option of governments to inform people about emergency events (e.g., pandemic).
+Creating a false narrative using deepfakes can harm people’s trust in the media (which is already at an all-time low).11 This mistrust is dangerous for societies, considering mass media is still the number one option of governments to inform people about emergency events such as a global pandemic or a major earthquake causing widespread damage and casualties.

 Real-life example: